apex/apex/docs/env.md

 }
 ```

-Environment variables in json configuration are must be string.
+Environment variables in json configuration must be strings.